 When talking about thyroid function it's important to remember how critical the conversion of T4 to T3 is in regards to how you are feeling.

 High levels of reverse T3 with low levels of free T3 may indicate thyroid resistance.

-In cases such as these your TSH becomes less helpful and can even be low.
+In cases such as these, your TSH becomes less helpful and often is lower than normal.

 Now it's your turn:

 Are you still experiencing the symptoms of hypothyroidism?

 Have you checked your free T3 or Free T4?